 Such financial commitment has telcos understandably cautious.
 They've been here before.
 Service providers invested billions of dollars into developing 4G LTE only to see over-the-top providers such as Netflix and Facebook prosper.

-Telcos can’t afford to let the same story unfold with 5G.
-Service providers need to win now to win later.
+Telcos can't afford to let the same story unfold with 5G.
+They need a way to make 5G work.

 Failing to invest in the various technology components that make up 5G networks — virtualization, edge computing, optical and open networking, to name a few — will risk losing customers in the long term.

 Waiting for that next-gen technology to mature won't work either.
 Service providers not offering 5G connectivity and services soon may not be around long enough to succeed in the future.

 This scenario, in part, is why the industry has broadly adopted a two-phased approach comprised of non-standalone (NSA) and standalone (SA) 5G architectures.